tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

     [Install]
     WantedBy=sleep.target

-and enable it with
+and enable it with systemctl enable xscreensaver.

-    # systemctl enable xscreensaver

 You may want to set XScreenSaver's fade out time to 0.

+Other service configuration without xuserrun and for one user from this thread, replace the previous [Service] section by this one :

+    /etc/systemd/system/xscreensaver.service

+    [Service]
+    User=yourusername
+    Type=oneshot
+    Environment=DISPLAY=:0
+    ExecStart=/usr/bin/xscreensaver-command -lock

 Disabling XScreenSaver for Media Applications
 ---------------------------------------------